b5i/YouTubeKit/README.md

 ## Make requests:
 Every possible request within YouTubeKit conforms to the protocol [YouTubeResponse](https://github.com/b5i/YouTubeKit/blob/c858d62d49946658df7c00f9380b04f3f78e32d0/Sources/YouTubeKit/YouTubeResponse.swift#L31), it contains a few useful methods:
 - `static var headersType` is a static variable indicating the type of headers used to make the request, its documentation indicates which parameter to provide in order to make the request work.
+- `static var parametersValidationList` is a static variable indicating if further processing and validation should be done on the parameters of the request.
+It can be validating that a videoId has the right format or simply that a parameter is provided.
+- `static func validateRequest(data: inout RequestData) throws` is the method that will be called before sending the request over the internet.
+It will forward the errors given by the validators from `parametersValidationList` if there's some.
 - `static func decodeData(data: Data) -> Self` is a static method used to decode some Data and give back in instance of the `YouTubeResponse`, if the Data does not represent a proper response it will return an empty response (only nils and empty arrays).
 - `static func sendRequest()` is a static method that allows you to make request, by using async await system or closures.
 Its usage will be precised in the following tutorial.